Violent Crimes

 The most common examples of violent misdemeanor crimes included within this definition include:

-• assault;
+- assault;

-• battery;
+- battery;

-• stalking; or
+- stalking; or

-• an attempt or conspiracy to commit any of the foregoing offenses.
+- an attempt or conspiracy to commit any of the foregoing offenses.

 Additional Resources

-Ten Year Trends for Violent Crimes in Florida – Visit the Florida Department of Law Enforcement FDLE website to find information on trends from 1997 to 2017 for crimes of violent crimes in Florida.
+Ten-Year Trends for Violent Crimes in Florida – Visit the Florida Department of Law Enforcement FDLE website to find information on trends from 1997 to 2017 for crimes of violent crimes in Florida.
 The source of the information is the Florida Statistical Analysis Center: FDLE (1997-2017).
 Crime in Florida, Florida uniform crime report [Computer program].
 For purposes of statistics on violent crimes in Florida, the following crimes qualify as violent crimes: Murder, Rape, Robbery, and Aggravated Assault.
 The definition of Aggravated Assault includes Aggravated Assault and Aggravated Stalking.
-The statistics show that over this 10 year period, Florida had a sharp decrease in the number of reported violent offenses which were down 41.8 percent from 146,929 reported offenses in 1997 to 85,558 in 2017.
-Although Florida’s population increased 39.2 percent during this 10 year period, the overall violent crime rate dropped from 58.2 percent from 998.6 offenses per 100,000 population in 1997 to 417.7 in 2017.
+The statistics show that over this 10-year period, Florida had a sharp decrease in the number of reported violent offenses, which were down 41.8 percent from 146,929 reported offenses in 1997 to 85,558 in 2017.
+Although Florida’s population increased 39.2 percent during this 10-year period, the overall violent crime rate dropped from 58.2 percent from 998.6 offenses per 100,000 population in 1997 to 417.7 in 2017.

 Violent Crime Victim Services – Visit the website of the Florida Attorney General’s office to learn more about services for the victims of violent crimes.
 Find information on the Crime Victims’ Bill of Rights and other resources.
 The website provides information on how to file for Victim’s Compensation.

 Concealed Weapon’s Permit after a Misdemeanor Crimes of Violence Conviction – Visit the website for the Florida Department of Agriculture and Consumer Services to find out more about the consequences of being convicted of or being found guilty of any misdemeanor crime of violence (not including an act of domestic violence) when it comes to obtaining a concealed weapons permit to firearm license.
 After a conviction for a misdemeanor crime of violence, you are not eligible for a concealed weapons permit for three years after the sentence is complete or the record has been sealed or expunged.
-Thereafter, you must submit proof that you completed all the conditions of probation and other conditions with your application for a concealed weapons permit.
+After that, you must submit proof that you completed all the conditions of probation and other conditions with your application for a concealed weapons permit.

 Finding an Attorney for Crimes of Violence in Tampa, FL

-Contact an experienced criminal defense attorney at the Sammis Law Firm, in Tampa, FL, to discuss your felony charges.
-We are experienced in representing clients on a variety of violent crimes including all forms of felony assault and battery.
-We are experienced in fighting these cases, particularly when a self-defense claim can be asserted.
+Contact an experienced criminal defense attorney at the Sammis Law Firm in Tampa, FL, to discuss your felony charges.
+We are experienced in representing clients on a variety of violent crimes, including all forms of felony assault and battery.

 We can explain the charges pending against you, the typical penalties associated with that charge, and important defenses that can be asserted in the case as you fight for a dismissal of the charge.

-Our main offices are located in downtown Tampa, FL, in Hillsborough County.
-Our second office is located in New Port Richey in Pasco County, across from the West Pasco Judicial Center.
-Contact us to schedule a free consultation to discuss your case either in the office or over the phone.
+Our main offices are in downtown Tampa, FL, in Hillsborough County.
+We have additional offices in New Port Richey in Pasco County, across from the West Pasco Judicial Center and Clearwater in Pinellas County near the Criminal Justice Center (CJC) courthouse.

-This article was last updated on Tuesday, December 21, 2021.
+This article was last updated on Friday, August 16, 2024.